 • Declaration with the reasons for requesting Portuguese Residency

-Cost of the visa to Portugal
+Cost of the Portugal Residency Visa

 The cost of the visa is relatively low and varies depending on the consulate where you apply, but for a single applicant you may expect to pay: